simplicialsoftware/nebulous-translations/README.md

 - Remember you are on GitHub – translation files involve coding, so it's greatly recommended that you have comprehension over it to avoid issues with the linter.
 Always be careful while checking out to make sure your PR can be merged safely.
 Changes to the original string values (attached in blue color and in English with bottom lines `_`), implementations of text next to `string array`'s or changes to specific coding texts such as `</string>` are **not** allowed.
 - While you are analyzing a language file, avoid using web-translators provided by browsers like Chrome, Edge, Firefox, Opera, Safari etc. It may result in a conflict or confusion between the original value because of the bottom lines `_` and the translation.
 The GitHub website currently only supports English language.

-In case you still feel in need of an assistance, please open a [ticket](https://discord.com/channels/941543004026572811/942039671687479336), open in category "Other" and a collaborator from this repository may assist you in all the steps.
+In case you still feel in need of an assistance, please open a ticket in category "Other" and a collaborator from this repository may assist you in all the steps.

 ### Languages
 `res/values`: English<br>